Kaukab06/Battery-Health-Remaining-Life-Prediction/README.md

-# Battery Health Monitoring & RUL Prediction — Work in Progress
+# Battery Health Monitoring & RUL Prediction — Ongoing

 This project focuses on predicting State of Health (SOH) and Remaining Useful Life (RUL) of Lithium-ion batteries using Machine Learning techniques.
 The dataset is inspired by the NASA Ames Prognostics Center of Excellence lithium-ion battery degradation experiments.